danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 - Comments are not allowed.
 - No other computational logics like conditional structure or for-loop are possible.

-To process the JSON file in Figure 4, you need to use the syntax `loadJSON` in p5.js.
+To process the JSON file in Figure 7.7, you need to use the syntax `loadJSON` in p5.js.
 See how this is put together in a sketch:

-1. loadJSON (where is the file?)
+**Step 1. loadJSON (to load the specific file and path)**
 ```javascript
 let whatisQueer;